smartdan/egglogg/README.md

 ****EGGLOGG****

-Egglogg is a webapplication for
+Egglogg is a webapp for
 - manage projects and task
 - log activities
 - publish news and directives